Our microbiomes: make love not war

 Bacteria are essential to our well-being.

 For instance, beneficial bacteria, like Staphylococcus epidermis, boost our immune cells’ ability to fight off pathogens that can cause a wide range of health issues.
 Acinetobacter bacteria is another ally, found to help protect against allergic reactions.
-Several other bacteria affect the production of certain molecules; an imbalance can lead to an overactive immune system, damaging the body.
+Several other bacteria affect the production of inflammatory molecules; if they aren’t in balance, the inflammatory response can run rampant, triggering autoimmune issues.

 There are highly specialized microorganisms living in different parts of our bodies that are meant to coexist with us and keep us healthy.